pulumi/docs/content/docs/guides/continuous-delivery/troubleshooting-guide.md

 ## Overall Requirements

-In order to run a Pulumi command, the following are the requirements for any configuration involving Pulumi:
+In order to run a Pulumi command, the following are required:

-* A Pulumi Access Token for the account you wish to use.
+* A [Pulumi access token] https://www.pulumi.com/docs/intro/console/accounts-and-organizations/accounts/#access-tokens) for the account you wish to use.
 Create one [here](https://app.pulumi.com/account/tokens) by logging in with the appropriate account.
 * A stack that you would like to update the automated pipeline.
 * Build tools (more on this below) based on the runtime of your Pulumi app.